Frequently Asked Questions

 Question #6: How many levels does the program currently offer and how advanced can a child go?

-Answer: Currently, we have students studying at seven different levels.
+Answer: Currently, we have students studying at nine different levels.
 Beginner's levels are 1, 2 and 3, Intermediate levels are 4 and 5, and Advanced levels are 6, 7 and 8.
+Recently we have added a Level 0 for 5 year-olds.

 Question #7: How does the program assess a student's progress?